Designations Congruent with Things: Chapter 17

 Can you just be normal?
 Newt asks his brain.

 “Are you freaking out about turning evil?”
-Newt asks Hermann after he drops his third wasabi pea on the floor.
+Newt drops his third wasabi pea on the floor.
 “Because I identify with that hard core.”

 “You won’t turn evil,” Hermann says dismissively.

-“You totally sidestepped my question and went straight to reassuring me, which makes me think that the answer is ‘yes Newt, I am extremely worried that we are about to become supervillains any day now, we literally live next to a radioactive body of water, soon we will make this apartment complex our castle, or alternatively, our ultra-modern high-tech ‘lair’.
-We’re prime supervillain material, you and me, you realize this, right?
+“You totally sidestepped my question and went straight to reassuring me, which makes me think the answer is, ‘Yes, Newt, I’m extremely worried we’re about to become supervillains any day now; we literally live next to a radioactive body of water, soon we’ll make this apartment complex our castle, or alternatively our ultra-modern high-tech “lair.”
+We’re prime supervillain material, you and me.
+You realize this, right?
 If we’re lucky, we’ll get a turning-evil montage in which some of our previously good traits are on display before it gets all weird as we’re hunting seagulls and doing celebratory hugging over nebulous and ubiquitous test tubes full of cinematic dry ice before it ends with us in white lab coats and black gloves giving the world the narrowed eyes of ethically ambiguous B-movie scientists.
-Also, our hair is going to have to collectively step up to mad-scientist levels.”
+Also, our hair will need to collectively step up to mad-scientist levels.”

 “Yours is already there,” Hermann says dryly.